foobnix/LibreraReader/docs/wiki/what-is-new/7.12/index.md

 * Add apps (dictionaries) to open selected text in the Text window
 * Play back mp3 files and folders
 * Handle book series
+* Footer notes directly in the text
+* TTS can read footer notes
+* TTS read by sentences, stop and return from the begin of the sentence.
+* Open web page from browse in Librera Reader as a book
+* Support for Chinese Traditional and Chinese Simplified

 **Favorites Tab**